reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 <DetailedExplanation title="Detailed Explanation: Why Are They Called 'Reducers?'" >

 The [`Array.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) method lets you take an array of values, process each item in the array one at a time, and return a single final result.
-You can think of it as "reducing the array down to one value".
+You can think of it as "reducing the array down to one value."

 `Array.reduce()` takes a callback function as an argument, which will be called one time for each item in the array.
 It takes two arguments:

-- `previousResult`, the value that your callback returned last time
+- `previousResult`: the value that your callback returned last time
-- `currentItem`, the current item in the array
+- `currentItem`: the current item in the array

 The first time that the callback runs, there isn't a `previousResult` available, so we need to also pass in an initial value that will be used as the first `previousResult`.